Infill Planes

 It should be noted that the sizes given above for the Match Grooving planes are for the width of the edge of the boards on which a Tongue and Groove joint is to be enacted.
 Each of these planes has, according to edge width, a fence cut into the base against which the board is in contact throughout the cut.
 The inch markings on the Heel are therefore not the width of the actual Tongue or Groove.
 The width of the Tongue or Grooving cutters is set at close to 1/3rd the board edge width.

-And by 1909 we see this [different item numbers again!] and note the introduction of the Double Match Grooving plane, which could perform both of the functions of the individual planes [i.e. Tongueing AND Grooving].
+So by 1909 we see this [different item numbers again!] and note the introduction of the Double Match Grooving plane, which could perform both of the functions of the individual planes [i.e. Tongueing AND Grooving].

 Here is the 1921 entry showing little difference to 1909: